-Buildings/Limited Clientele Applications: Under Feasibility, we are requesting that applicants for buildings provide additional information regarding ownership, leasing and building maintenance arrangements.
+Buildings/Limited Clientele Applications: Under Feasibility, applicants for buildings must provide additional information regarding ownership, leasing and building maintenance arrangements.
 Please see the Feasibility section of the Application Review Process for further details.

 Revitalization Area Strategies (RAS) Change: The RAS manual has been updated to provide for clarifications and to require that RAS areas be amended no more often than every three years upon application for renewal status.
-See the RAS manual for further details.
+In addition, RAS will allow surveys to be used to document the 20 percent poverty requirement for block groups.
+See the RAS manual and Appendix C for further details.